Originally published on November 21, 2017. Updated on April 21, 2020.

 - To create value and make a difference.

-Again and again, Coca-Cola has proved it can connect emotionally with its customer base.
-It has bridged 7-8 generations!
-That’s some serious customer longevity!
+This is its mission, it’s MTP.
+Time and time again, Coca-Cola has proved it can connect emotionally with its customer base.
+It’s been in business since 1892, which means its appeal spans generations.
+That’s some serious longevity.